cypress-io/cypress/cypress/v1.0/documentation/1-Commands/59-visit.md

 Visit a remote url.
 This will most likely be the first command you run. `cy.visit` resolves when the remote page fires its `load` event.

-Visit is prefixed with the `baseUrl` configured in in the [Network Options](https://on.cypress.io/guides/configuration#section-global).
+Visit is prefixed with the `baseUrl` configured in the [Network Options](https://on.cypress.io/guides/configuration#section-global).

 Using `baseUrl` is a great way to prevent repeating yourself in every `cy.visit`.